Lassina Traoré: International career

 Traoré made his international debut for Burkina Faso on 4 May 2017, during a friendly match against Benin.

 Playing style

-Lassina Traoré is not remarkably tall at 1.83 m, but his muscularity makes him well suited for a physical playing style.
+Lassina Traoré is 1.83 m tall, but his physique makes him well suited for a physical playing style.
 As a team player, he is technically competent beyond being a typical ‘target man’.

 Personal life

 Traoré's mother was a former professional footballer and captained the Burkina Faso women's national football team.
-His cousin, Bertrand Traoré, is also a professional footballer, who plays as a right winger for Sunderland.
+His cousin, Bertrand Traoré, is also a professional footballer, who last played as a right winger for Sunderland.